Lithill/New-Egg-Champion-Website/readme.md

 	 width: 100%;
  }

 6) I used the love running footer as the basis for my footer.
 I was having trouble with white space under footer.
 I read this - [Stack Overflow](https://stackoverflow.com/questions/54836610/why-is-the-background-color-of-my-footer-not-filling-my-entire-footer) and changed my background colour.
 But then when I put the height to 60px, the border rode up.
-Degbugged in chrome and figured out it was the margin on the social network class.
+Debugged in chrome and figured out it was the margin on the social network class.

 7) I wanted the menu link of the page you are on to be yellow.
-But the 'active' class was being overidden by "menu a"'s text colour.
-Making it an id didn't work.
-So I took the text color out of "menu a" and created a "not-active" class where the text is white, and applied that to all other header links.
+But the 'active' class was being overridden by "menu a"'s text colour.
+Making it an id did not work.
+So, I took the text colour out of "menu a" and created a "not-active" class where the text is white and applied that to all other header links.

 8) Mobile fix for header - I created a new link image in the header and turned off display when not in mobile view.
 This is how I switched logo images in mobile view.

 9) I wanted the heading images and titles to fill the screen.
-I tested them on a larger screen and they looked messy.
-So I changed the image code to 100vh instead of width 100%.
+I tested them on a larger screen, and they looked messy.
+So, I changed the image code to 100vh instead of width 100%.

 10) I fixed the positioning for the index page.
 I found code on [Stack Overflow](https://stackoverflow.com/questions/45641440/vertically-center-content-in-a-vh-height-div), which helped me to vertically centre the text in the "It Takes" div.

-11) I realised the "It Takes" section didn't look centered because the image it was below wasn't centered.
-I edited the image so that the file itself was centered.
+11) I realised the "It Takes" section did not look centred because the image it was below was not centred.
+I edited the image so that the file itself was centred.

-12) The video didn't behave as expected in mobile view.
+12) The video did not behave as expected in mobile view.
 It did not become full screen when the phone was rotated, so I found the code on [YouTube](https://support.google.com/youtube/answer/171780?hl=en).
 I must have previously edited this part of the code out.

-13) Found out how to create text-shadow via css at [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow).
+13) Found out how to create text-shadow via CSS at [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow).
 I used this on the news page.

 14) The video on the home page was too big for the container in tablet and mobile views.
 This resulted in a side scroll appearing at narrower screen widths.
 I used chrome developer tools to confirm that the video was the culprit.
 I pasted a fresh embed code from YouTube, and then used code from [w3schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp) to make the video responsive.
 This removed the side-scroll.
-I then wanted to make the video smaller, but noticed that when I did, it was no longer centered.
+I then wanted to make the video smaller, but noticed that when I did, it was no longer centred.
 I fixed it by using code I found from [Stack Overflow](https://stackoverflow.com/questions/8366957/how-to-center-an-iframe-horizontally)

 15) Improved legibility of news page fight information, as users found the images confusing.
 I used the following sources to help with this code: [Stack Overflow for outlining](https://stackoverflow.com/questions/4772906/css-is-it-possible-to-add-a-black-outline-around-each-character-in-text), [w3schools for centering text over an image](https://www.w3schools.com/howto/howto_css_image_text.asp), and [CodePen](https://codepen.io/gylidian/pen/zyabWX) for slanting text.

 16) The images from the Zazzle embed code were blurry.
-I tried to get better images from the Zazzle website, but could not.
-Instead, I used [Spreadshirt](https://www.spreadshirt.co.uk/create-your-own) to create mockup images of the merchandise to replace the zazzle images on the Shop page.
+I tried to get better images from the Zazzle website but could not.
+Instead, I used [Spreadshirt](https://www.spreadshirt.co.uk/create-your-own) to create mock-up images of the merchandise to replace the Zazzle images on the Shop page.

 17) There was too much space between title images and text in longer mobile views, which was difficult to lessen when the image was a background.
-So I switched the background-image to an image when the screen hit a lower width.
-I later decided this made the code unnecessarily complex, and made the title image all imgs instead of background-images.
+So, I switched the background-image to an image when the screen hit a lower width.
+I later decided this made the code unnecessarily complex and made the title image all images instead of background-images.

 18) When testing on my iPhone SE, I noticed this new method made the title image and text spill under navigation bars.
-So I changed the title image and text sizes to fit.
+So, I changed the title image and text sizes to fit.

 19) When testing all mobile sizes in chrome developer tools, I noticed that the title image became distorted in 912px x 1368px (Surface Pro 7).
-So I changed the mobile media query that pushes the text under the images to start at 912px wide instead.
+So, I changed the mobile media query that pushes the text under the images to start at 912px wide instead.

 20) When testing all mobile sizes in chrome developer tools, I noticed that the history link is pushed off the navigation bar in the Galaxy Fold view.
-So I made the link text slightly smaller in mobile view.
+So, I made the link text slightly smaller in mobile view.

 21) I added customisation for quiz radio buttons with code from [Useful Angle](https://usefulangle.com/post/389/css-radio-button-color).

-22) Attempted to slim down youtube html embed code.
-But I was not able to find information about how to turn the following into css - "allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen".
+22) Attempted to slim down YouTube html embed code.
+But I was not able to find information about how to turn the following into CSS - "allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen".

 ### Known Bugs